d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 d2l.train_ch8(model, train_iter, vocab, lr, num_epochs, device)
 ```

-In many cases, LSTMs perform slightly better than GRUs but they are more costly to train and execute due to the larger latent state size.
 LSTMs are the prototypical latent variable autoregressive model with nontrivial state control.
 Many variants thereof have been proposed over the years, e.g., multiple layers, residual connections, different types of regularization.
-However, training LSTMs and other sequence models (such as GRU) are quite costly due to the long range dependency of the sequence.
+However, training LSTMs and other sequence models (such as GRUs) are quite costly due to the long range dependency of the sequence.
 Later we will encounter alternative models such as Transformers that can be used in some cases.

 ## Summary

-* LSTMs have three types of gates: input gates, forget gates, and output gates which control the flow of information.
+* LSTMs have three types of gates: input gates, forget gates, and output gates that control the flow of information.
-* The hidden layer output of LSTM includes hidden states and memory cells.
-Only hidden states are passed into the output layer.
-Memory cells are entirely internal.
+* The hidden layer output of LSTM includes the hidden state and the memory cell.
+Only the hidden state is passed into the output layer.
+The memory cell is entirely internal.
-* LSTMs can cope with vanishing and exploding gradients.
+* LSTMs can alleviate vanishing and exploding gradients.

 ## Exercises

-1. Adjust the hyperparameters.
-Observe and analyze the impact on runtime, perplexity, and the generated output.
+1. Adjust the hyperparameters and analyze the their influence on running time, perplexity, and the output sequence.
 1. How would you need to change the model to generate proper words as opposed to sequences of characters?
 1. Compare the computational cost for GRUs, LSTMs, and regular RNNs for a given hidden dimension.
 Pay special attention to the training and inference cost.
-1. Since the candidate memory cells ensure that the value range is between $-1$ and $1$ by  using the $\tanh$ function, why does the hidden state need to use the $\tanh$ function again to ensure that the output value range is between $-1$ and $1$?
+1. Since the candidate memory cell ensures that the value range is between $-1$ and $1$ by  using the $\tanh$ function, why does the hidden state need to use the $\tanh$ function again to ensure that the output value range is between $-1$ and $1$?
-1. Implement an LSTM for time series prediction rather than character sequence prediction.
+1. Implement an LSTM model for time series prediction rather than character sequence prediction.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/343)